 Pope mom, Dean Crowe, was already in the process of starting Rally Foundation when she heard about Matt’s illness.
 Matt, his parents, and the Pope community partnered with Mrs. Crowe to launch the first 4Quarters4Research fundraising campaign here at Pope High School.
 During the four quarters of a home football game buckets passed through the stadium were filled with loose change that was then donated to help fund research for better treatments and a possible cure for Childhood Cancer.
 After hearing about Pope’s 4Quarters4Research campaign, 300+ schools in 10 states have held their own event funding hundreds of thousands of dollars in research.

-Over the past 12 years, Pope High School has raised more than $251,400.85 to support Rally Foundation and honor Matt’s wishes.
-Here are some other numbers that show the contributions of this community:
+Over the past 14 years, Pope High School has raised more than $282,239 to support Rally Foundation and honor Matt’s wishes.

 Be Defensive: End Childhood Cancer.
 Let’s work together to eliminate ALL Childhood Cancers.